 Figma community: Designing & launching a low-fi wireframe kit

-Within our team, we started the first draft of kit - unintentionally.
-We found success in using the look and feel, as well as the components, so we took this opportunity to make a formalized kit.
-We did some informal user testing with our teammates to get an idea of how best to organize our final kit.
+Within our team, the first draft of the kit began unintentionally.
+We found success using its look and feel, as well as the components, so we took the opportunity to formalize it into a complete kit.
+We also did some informal user testing with our teammates to understand the best way to organize the final version.

 Included in the Figma file